 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where varulite typically forms.
+Look in granite pegmatites country, the host setting where varulite typically forms.
 If you start seeing triphylite, apatite, lithiophilite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or compact aggregates habit, so train your eye for that shape before scanning the outcrop.